skander-marnissi/Web-service-Project/README.md

 It will consist in an E-commerce website based on JAVA and the use of Web Services that would:

 ● Allow Employees to rent cars for a specific duration of time.

 ● Allow Employees to rate and leave a note based on their appreciation after returning the car.

-● Generate a Waiting List for every car that is requested for rent but already rented so when the car is available, the Employee will be notified and will be able to rent the car based on the "first come, first served" principle .
+● Generate a Waiting List for every car that is requested for rent but already rented so when the car is available, the Employee will be notified and will be able to rent the car based on the "first come, first served" principle.

 ● Allow outside Customers to be able to access a catalog of previously rented cars.

 ● Show all car prices in Euros.

 ● Allow outside Customers to be able to buy previously rented cars.

 ● Accept all currencies for payment through conversion.

-**Note: For more information go check the Project_Report.pdf file**
+*Note: For more information go check the Project_Report.pdf file.*

 ## Installation